- Protein, fiber, & healthy fat

 8. OUTSOURCE THE GROCERY SHOPPING

 Perhaps the part you hate most about meal prepping is grocery shopping.
-By eliminating this chore and outsourcing it, you’ll not only have a stocked kitchen to help you eat healthily but perhaps less of an aversion to cooking.
+By eliminating this chore and outsourcing it, you’ll have a stocked kitchen to help you eat healthily and maybe less of an aversion to cooking.

 Easily get your grocery shopping done without having to set foot inside the store.